avk/avk.github.io/_case_studies/redesign-file-viewer.md

     Our target users were the majority of the 9,000+ Submittable organizations who used our online file viewer to review submissions.
 This excluded the minority of organizations who reviewed files outside of Submittable—paper, Kindle, or offline.
 A specific ratio of organizations who used our file viewer to those who reviewed files elsewhere was not available or measured.
   </p>
   <p>
-    Organizations ranged from literary journals with a single editor to large teams with multi-stage review processes.
+    Organizations ranged from <mark>literary journals with a single editor to large teams with multi-stage review processes.</mark>
   </p>
   <p>
     No personas existed; due to the strict engineering deadline, we did not invest time to create them.